Herpes gladiatorum: Prevention

 Key measures to prevent outbreaks of the disease are maintaining hygiene standards and using screening to exclude persons with suspicious infections from engaging in contact sports.
 A skin check performed before practice or competition takes place can identify individuals who should be evaluated, and if necessary treated by a healthcare professional.
 In certain situations, i.e. participating in wrestling camps, consider placing participants on valacyclovir 1GM daily for the duration of camp.
-10-year study has shown 89.5% reduction in outbreaks and probable prevention of contracting the virus.
+One ten year study showed an 89.5% reduction in outbreaks and probable prevention of contracting the virus.
 Medication must be started 5 days before participation to ensure proper concentrations exist.

 Treatment

 Herpes outbreaks should be treated with antiviral medications like Acyclovir, Valacyclovir, or Famcyclovir, each of which is available in tablet form.

 Oral antiviral medication is often used as a prophylactic to suppress or prevent outbreaks from occurring.
 The recommended dosage for suppression therapy for recurrent outbreaks is 1,000 mg of valacyclovir once a day or 400 mg Acyclovir taken twice a day.
 In addition to preventing outbreaks, these medications greatly reduce the chance of infecting someone while the patient is not having an outbreak.

 Often, people have regular outbreaks of anywhere from 1 to 10 times per year, but stress (because the virus lies next to the nerve cells), or a weakened immune system due to a temporary or permanent illness can also spark outbreaks.
 Some people become infected but fail to ever have a single outbreak, although they remain carriers of the virus and can pass the disease on to an uninfected person through asymptomatic shedding (when the virus is active on the skin but rashes or blisters do not appear).

 The use of antiviral medications has been shown to be effective in preventing acquisition of the herpes virus.
-Specific usage of these agents focus on wrestling camps where intense contact between individuals occur on a daily basis over several weeks.
+Specific usage of these agents focus on wrestling camps where intense contact between individuals occurs on a daily basis over several weeks.
 They have also been used for large outbreaks during seasonal competition, but further research needs to be performed to verify efficacy.